LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 ```

 The `PackgageRegistryResourceProvider` class converts the packageId (e.g. hl7.fhir.us.core) to a path where it can find the NPM package index file: `.index.json`.
 The `PackageRegistryResourceProvider` class creates `FHIRRegistryResource` instances, using the index file, and caches them in a map on startup.
 The `PackageRegistryResource` (an implementation of `FHIRRegistryResource` class lazily loads the underlying FHIR resource into memory when it is accessed.
 Multiple versions of the same resource can be registered.
 FHIR registry resource providers can be bundled into a jar file and deployed with the IBM FHIR server in the user lib directory.

+The IBM FHIR Server uses the Snapshot and not the Differential, you must include a Snapshot.
+As mentioned in [#2829](https://github.com/IBM/FHIR/issues/2829), you may use FHIR Sushi with the `-s` option to generate a Snapshot.

 For more information, please see: [https://confluence.hl7.org/display/FHIR/NPM+Package+Specification](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification)